 Dr. Boyd received her PhD from Texas A&M University.
 She serves as the Shumla Endowed Research Professor at Texas State University and as Research Fellow at the Center for Arts and Symbolism of the Ancient Americas in San Marcos, Texas and the Texas Archeological Research Laboratory in Austin.
 She is the author of Rock Art of the Lower Pecos, published in 2003 by Texas A&M University Press and The White Shaman Mural: An Enduring Creation Narrative, published by the University of Texas Press in the fall of 2016 and winner of the 2017 Society of American Archaeology Scholarly Book Award.
 She has been published in numerous peer reviewed journals, such as Antiquity, American Antiquity, Latin American Antiquity, Revista Iberoamericana de Lingüística, and Archaeometry and has contributed chapters in several edited volumes.
 Boyd gives numerous lectures around the country and abroad, serves on graduate committees, and is the Principal Investigator for the Lower Pecos Border Canyonlands Archaeological Project.

 Along with her expertise and proven leadership, Jessica has a long history with Shumla and a true passion for the work we do.
 She studied under Dr. Carolyn Boyd while attending Texas A&M, and was the first employee of the organization after it was founded in 1998, acting as Assistant to the Director.
 She joined the Board of Directors in January, 2013, taking on the roles of Board Secretary and Chair of the Marketing and Development Committee.
-By joining our staff once again, she has truly come full circle.
+Now, as Director of the unique organization she helped found, she has truly come full circle.